 To open an account with American Express National Bank, you must be at least 18 years old, a U.S. citizen or a resident alien with a valid Social Security number or other taxpayer identification number and have a residential address in the United States.

-American Express National Bank is currently the 38th largest bank in the nation based on assets.
-It has total assets just over $57 billion, with over one million customer accounts.
-The bank has an overall health grade at DepositAccounts.com of “A” with a Texas ratio of 5.34% (excellent) based on March 31, 2018 data.
+The bank has an overall health grade at DepositAccounts.com of “A” with a Texas ratio of 4.68% (excellent) based on June 30, 2018 data.
 Please refer to our financial overview of American Express National Bank for more details.
-The bank has been a FDIC member since 2000 (FDIC Certificate # 27471).
+The bank has been a FDIC member since 1989 (FDIC Certificate # 27471).

 How the American Express Personal Savings Account Compares

-When compared to the 219 Savings Accounts and 186 Money Market Accounts tracked by DepositAccounts.com that are available nationally and have no large minimum requirements or small maximum balances, six savings accounts and three money market accounts have higher rates.
-When I posted on the American Express Personal Savings rate increase on June 7th, 11 savings accounts and six money market accounts had higher rates.
-Below is a sample of these accounts with higher rates, showing how they compare with American Express National Bank.
+When compared to the 220 Savings Accounts and 190 Money Market Accounts tracked by DepositAccounts.com that are available nationally and have no large minimum requirements or small maximum balances, nine savings accounts and no money market accounts have higher rates.
+When I posted on the American Express Personal Savings rate increase on August 24th, 13 savings accounts and four money market accounts had higher rates.